RinaldySs/Analisis-Kinerja-Bisnis-Kimia-Farma-2020-2023/README.md

-Performance Analytics: Analisis Kinerja Bisnis Kimia Farma Tahun 2020-2023 Selamat datang di repository "Performance Analytics: Analisis Kinerja Bisnis Kimia Farma Tahun 2020-2023".
-Repository ini berisi informasi dan hasil analisis kinerja bisnis Kimia Farma selama periode 2020 hingga 2023.
-Saya, sebagai Big Data Analytics Intern, bertanggung jawab atas analisis data dalam proyek ini.
-Analisis ini dilakukan sebagai bagian dari project based internship bersama Rakamin di Kimia Farma.

-Deskripsi Proyek Proyek ini bertujuan untuk mengevaluasi kinerja bisnis Kimia Farma selama periode empat tahun terakhir.
-Analisis dilakukan menggunakan berbagai dataset yang mencakup data transaksi, inventaris, kantor cabang, dan produk Kimia Farma.
-Dengan menggunakan teknik analisis data dan big data analytics, saya bertujuan untuk memahami tren, pola, dan faktor-faktor yang mempengaruhi kinerja bisnis perusahaan.

-Langkah-langkah Analisis
-Import Dataset: Dataset yang diberikan diimpor ke platform analisis data yang digunakan yaitu BigQuery.
-Data Preparation: Pemrosesan data dilakukan untuk menggabungkan dataset yang diperlukan.
-Exploratory Data Analysis: Analisis eksploratori digunakan untuk memahami karakteristik data, mengeksplorasi pola, korelasi, dan tren dalam data.
-Visualization: Visualisasi data digunakan untuk menyajikan temuan secara jelas dan mudah dimengerti menggunaka Looker Studio.
-Interpretation and Reporting: Hasil analisis dan temuan dikomunikasikan melalui laporan, presentasi, dan visualisasi untuk memahami kinerja bisnis perusahaan.

-Kontribusi Saya bertanggung jawab atas analisis data, pemrosesan, dan interpretasi hasil. memahami konteks bisnis dan kebutuhan analisis.
-Menyajikan temuan dan rekomendasi melalui laporan dan presentasi.

-Terima kasih telah mengunjungi repository "Performance Analytics: Analisis Kinerja Bisnis Kimia Farma Tahun 2020-2023".
-Saya berharap hasil analisis ini memberikan wawasan yang berharga bagi saya sendiri, Kimia Farma dan semua pemangku kepentingan yang terlibat.
+Performance Analytics: Kimia Farma Business Performance Analysis 2020-2023

+Welcome to the "Performance Analytics: Kimia Farma Business Performance Analysis 2020-2023" repository.
+This repository contains information and analysis results regarding Kimia Farma's business performance during the period from 2020 to 2023.
+As a Big Data Analytics Intern, I am responsible for the data analysis in this project.
+This analysis is conducted as part of a project-based internship with Rakamin at Kimia Farma.

+Project Description
+The project aims to evaluate Kimia Farma's business performance over the past four years.
+The analysis is conducted using various datasets including transaction data, inventory data, branch office data, and product data from Kimia Farma.
+By utilizing data analysis techniques and big data analytics, I aim to understand trends, patterns, and factors influencing the company's business performance.

+Analysis Steps
+-Import Dataset: The provided datasets are imported into the data analysis platform used, which is BigQuery.
+-Data Preparation: Data processing is performed to combine the necessary datasets.
+-Exploratory Data Analysis: Exploratory analysis is used to understand data characteristics, explore patterns, correlations, and trends in the data.
+-Visualization: Data visualization is used to present findings clearly and comprehensively using Looker Studio.
+-Interpretation and Reporting: Analysis results and findings are communicated through reports, presentations, and visualizations to understand the company's business performance.
+My Contribution
+I am responsible for data analysis, and interpreting results.
+I understand the business context and analysis requirements.
+I present findings and recommendations through reports and presentations.

+Thank you for visiting the "Performance Analytics: Kimia Farma Business Performance Analysis 2020-2023" repository.
+I hope this analysis provides valuable insights for myself, Kimia Farma, and all stakeholders involved.